 Caldera kitty is a grey-white furball who stays by the caldera walking route in Fira, Santorini.
 It seems to be his territory and we didn’t see other cats around.
 Usually seen perched on this scooter or chasing some imaginary toy on the ground.
 He completely ignores passer-bys.
 Surely he is fed up with all the tourists coming up and taking photos.
 But he’s a non-aggressive calm kitty (please don’t use a flash.
 I saw someone doing this and it probably annoys).

 The cats seemed well-off and I believe they can fend for themselves.
 Humans also give them attention and food.
 In the summer, I only hope they find good shelter, shade and enough water.
-There are a few non-profits looking after the stray cat population (also spay/neutering because many cats are considered a nuisance).
-Overall, there were not that many cats as some claim and I see no problem as long as they are safe and healthy – they are not homeless, this is their home.
-I am not aware of the whole situation or how things used to be but I have heard of people rescuing/adopting cats from Greece.
-Not only cats – there’s also some stray dogs around.
-We didn’t interact with any, they were mostly sleeping during the heat of the day.
-Check out these 3 seen at Akrotiri, in Santorini.
+There were not too many cats around and I see no problem as long as they are safe and healthy – they are not homeless, this is their home.

 Cats of the Cyclades